Neo (The Matrix): The Matrix

 Pursued by Smith and his fellow agents, Neo is able to evade them and reach the location of the landline phone, just to be ambushed and fatally shot in the chest by Smith.
 Trinity, seeing Neo die in the real world while his mind is still in the Matrix, tells his evidently lifeless body that the Oracle had foretold that she would fall in love with the One.
-When kissed by Trinity, Neo comes back to life, finally fully emerging as the One.
-When the agents try to kill him again, Neo simply raises his hand and the bullets freeze in mid-air, then drop harmlessly to the ground.
-It is then shown that he is able to perceive, interpret and alter the computer code of the Matrix.
+When kissed by Trinity, Neo is revived, finally fully emerging as the One.
+When the agents try to kill him again, Neo simply raises his hand, and the bullets freeze in mid-air, then drop harmlessly to the ground.
+It is then shown that he is able to perceive, interpret, and alter the computer code of the Matrix.
 Completely believing in his new-found powers, he effortlessly fends off agent Smith before forcing himself into the agent's body and destroying it from within.
 The other two agents quickly flee.

-Neo is then seen leaving a message for the machines via phone; a warning that he plans to oppose the machines by freeing as many human minds as possible.
+Neo is then seen leaving a message for the machines via phone, warning that he plans to oppose them by freeing as many human minds as possible.
 He then hangs up and flies into the sky, now having completely made his final metamorphosis into becoming the One.